UtkuSinaOrhan/SkinCheckWeb/README.md

-"This is a skin checking application"
+"This is a skin checking application on web"